david-torres-by/Automated_game_playing_bot/README.md

-# Automated_game_playing_bot
+# Automated game playing bot
-An automated bot that can play a clicks game!
+An automated bot that can play a clicks game using Selenium Framework!